TANTRE FARM CSA NEWSLETTER

 -How to store: Store dry and unwashed in plastic bag in refrigerator for up to 2 weeks; can last for 2-4 months if stored in cold, moist conditions like beets.

 SAUERKRAUT: We are pleased to offer 2 jars of the Brinery’s Sauerkraut.
-Ingredients may include rutabaga, green cabbage, and sea salt.
+Ingredients may include green cabbage, kale, onions, and sea salt.
 The Brinery is a local foods business, specializing in naturally fermented local vegetables and operated by long time Tantré farmer, David Klingenberger.
 For more information, please visit www.thebrinery.com.

 -How to use: use as a condiment with any dish, especially meat dishes, salads, roasted veggies, or sandwiches.

--How to store: Must be REFRIGERATED up to 3 months or longer depending on how you like the flavor, since it will get stronger with more age. *NOTE: This sauerkraut jar has NOT been canned, so store in refrigerator.
+-How to store: Must be REFRIGERATED up to 3 months or longer depending on how you like the flavor, since it will get stronger with more age.
+This jar is not canned, so store in refrigerator.

--How to store: Keeps up to 1-2 weeks in the refrigerator in a plastic bag; can last for 4-5 months, if stored like beets, preferring cold and moist conditions.
+-How to store: remove greens from turnip root and store separately in plastic bag in refrigerator for up to 3 days; roots can last for 4-5 months, if stored like beets, preferring cold and moist conditions.

-WINTER SQUASH: It’s been a great squash year!
-You will receive all of the following varieties:
+WINTER SQUASH: It’s been a great squash year, so you’ve got some colorful, fall decorations for Thanksgiving or some delicious sources of flavor and nutrition coming your way!
+You will receive several of the following varieties:

 *Acorn (small, green ribbed squash with pale yellow flesh)